 “Technology and the speed of computing are improving the banking experience in many ways,” says Saul Van Beurden, head of Technology at Wells Fargo Bank.
 “Transactions that once took days or weeks now take minutes or seconds, and that progress is only going to accelerate.”

 Wells Fargo is using fintech—a term that refers both to the tools that make banking more efficient and convenient for customers and to the industry of start-ups and firms that help us do that—across the company.

 Here are five examples of where fintech is in use today, and where it’s headed.

 Fintech advancement #1: Biometric authentication

 What is it?
-A better way to verify identity, using unique biological characteristics such as fingerprints, eyes, voice, and facial features.
+Using unique biological characteristics such as fingerprints, eyes, voice, and facial features to verify identity.

-The bottom line: “The day is coming when we will eliminate passwords,” Watson says.
+The bottom line: “The day is coming when we will eliminate passwords,” says Secil T. Watson, Head of Digital Solutions for Business at Wells Fargo Bank.
 “They can be stolen, hacked, forgotten—they have all sorts of issues.
 Your voice, your fingerprint, your eyes: These are all you.
 They are secure and more convenient.”